GiovanniCaiazzo01/Todo-django-vue/README.md

 ---

-## 🎯 Interview Success Tips

-### Technical Demonstration
-1. **Show the code running**: Demonstrate full CRUD functionality
-2. **Explain architecture**: Walk through component relationships
-3. **Discuss trade-offs**: Why you chose specific technologies
-4. **Problem-solving**: Explain the bugs you fixed and how

-### Code Quality Points
-1. **Type Safety**: Emphasize TypeScript usage
-2. **Error Handling**: Show comprehensive error management
-3. **Separation of Concerns**: Each file has single responsibility
-4. **Consistency**: Following established patterns throughout

-### Discussion Topics
-1. **Scalability**: How would you scale this application?
-2. **Testing**: What testing strategy would you implement?
-3. **Security**: What security considerations are important?
-4. **Performance**: How would you optimize for better performance?

-### Questions to Ask Interviewer
-1. "What state management solution does your team use?"
-2. "How do you handle API versioning?"
-3. "What's your deployment process for full-stack applications?"
-4. "How do you ensure type safety between frontend and backend?"

----

 This documentation provides a comprehensive foundation for discussing your Django REST Framework and Vue.js 3 expertise in technical interviews.
 Focus on understanding the "why" behind each decision, not just the "how" of implementation.